jduanen/HeadlessRasPi/README.md

 ## Information Display Switch

+**N.B.** There's a bug in the gpiozero package on bookworm that keeps this from working

 A momentary switch or a jumper can be used to short GPIO20 to ground for 15 or more seconds to cause the device to trigger the display of information pages on the Mini-Display.